tangllty/tang-docs/README.en.md

 ## Project Description

-tang-docs is a TangMaoMao permission management system documentation based on VitePress
+tang-docs is a Tang Permission Management System documentation based on VitePress

 You can read the [documentation](https://tangllty.eu.org/) for more information